Community Partners

 mramos@jachicago.org

-• Location: Various K-12 virtual and some pilot in-person schools throughout the Chicagoland area.
+• Location: Various K-12 virtual volunteer experiences throughout the Chicagoland area.

 • Website